omahs/gosdk/docs/README.md

 transaction hash of the pour transaction,

-round when the transaciton is processed,
+round when the transaction is processed,

 wallet balance